syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/faqs/word-document-faqs.md

 ## Which units does Essential&reg; DocIO uses for measurement properties such as size, margins, etc, in a Word document?

 Essential&reg; DocIO library uses Points for measurement properties in a Word document.

+## How to convert Units (cm, mm, or inches) to Points for DocIO?

+Syncfusion® .NET Word Library (DocIO) uses points as the default unit for various measurements, such as margins, indentation, and spacing.
+If you have measurements in centimeters (cm), millimeters (mm), or inches, you'll need to convert them to points before using them in DocIO code.

+{% tabs %}

+{% highlight c# tabtitle="C#" %}
+// Assuming you have a margin value in centimeters float marginInCentimeter = 2f;
+// Convert cm to points
+float marginInPoints = marginInCentimeter * 28.3465f;

+// Assuming you have a margin value in millimeters float marginInMillimeter = 20f;
+// Convert cm to points
+float marginInPoints = marginInMillimeter * 2.83465f;

+// Assuming you have a margin value in inches float marginInInches = 1f;
+// Convert cm to points
+float marginInPoints = marginInInches * 72f;
+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET" %}
+' Assuming you have a margin value in centimeters
+Dim marginInCentimeter As Single = 2.0F
+' Convert cm to points
+Dim marginInPointsFromCentimeter As Single = marginInCentimeter * 28.3465F

+' Assuming you have a margin value in millimeters
+Dim marginInMillimeter As Single = 20.0F
+' Convert mm to points
+Dim marginInPointsFromMillimeter As Single = marginInMillimeter * 2.83465F

+' Assuming you have a margin value in inches
+Dim marginInInches As Single = 1.0F
+' Convert inches to points
+Dim marginInPointsFromInches As Single = marginInInches * 72.0F
+{% endhighlight %}

+{% endtabs %}

+## Why does the 'File Not Supported' exception occur in Syncfusion® DocIO?

+This issue may occur if the input Word document is in a pre-97 Word format (complex format document) created using Microsoft Word versions prior to Word 97.
+Syncfusion® DocIO does not support these older complex format documents.

+To resolve this, resave the input document using a more recent version of Microsoft Word.
+DocIO supports documents created in Microsoft Word versions from 97-2003 and later.

+For more information on compatibility, refer [here](https://help.syncfusion.com/document-processing/word/word-library/net/overview).

+## Why do documents remain locked after use?

+This issue often occurs because the [FileStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.filestream?view=net-7.0) class used to open the document is not closed properly.
+To ensure proper closure of the file stream, it is recommended to use the <mark style="background-color: lightgrey;">*using*</mark> statement.
+This guarantees that the [FileStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.filestream?view=net-7.0) is disposed of correctly, even if an error occurs.

+The following code demonstrates how to use a *using* block to handle file streams:

+{% tabs %}

+{% highlight c# tabtitle="C#" %}
+using (FileStream stream = new FileStream(filePath, FileMode.Open, FileAccess.Read))
+{
+    // Use the file stream here (e.g., read data, write data) }
+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET" %}
+Using stream As New FileStream(filePath, FileMode.Open, FileAccess.Read)
+    ' Use the file stream here (e.g., read data, write data) End Using
+{% endhighlight %}

+{% endtabs %}